Building Digital Relationships

 Shift your focus from short-term metrics to identifying key customers

-With the advent of online shopping, marketing teams worked hard to meet metrics such as steadily increasing clicks and conversion rates.
+With the advent of online shopping, marketing teams and web development agencies worked hard to meet metrics such as steadily increasing clicks and conversion rates.
 Web analytics that shows customers clicking away to explore products and services on a webpage—then maybe making a purchase as a result—was once worth celebrating.
 The problem with this was that it was a hit-and-miss process; brands were essentially just keeping their fingers crossed that their online assets would be enough to get customers to spend money on them.
 They had little to no control over this and it was a passive, rather than active, marketing strategy in the toolkit.

 This has since been refined and calibrated to lead brands to find key customers.
 This means that clicks and conversion rates are no longer the goals, but simply indicators and clues.
 Don’t stop at observing the rise and fall of these quantitative metrics; lift the veil to discover who exactly is making them.
 These metrics will tell you which individuals possess the biggest chances of repeat purchases—your key customers that you should be investing in.